lkollmorgen/init-tracker/README.md

 - [] fix up UI (it's hideous)
 - [`x`] allow for csv exports
-- [`x`] include timestamp in export filename **i can do this on my OWN**
+- [`x`] include timestamp in export filename **i can do this on my OWN** version 1.0
+- [] fix CONSTANT refreshing on player view page
+- [] button to go to admin page from player page

 #### Neat tricks:
 ```